zippycup/gitlab-ce-10.4.2_ldap_config/README.md

 ## Description

-Understand to correctly configuration gitlab Community Edition for use with OpenLDAP.
+Understand to correctly configure gitlab Community Edition for use with OpenLDAP.

 ## Issue 1 /var/log/gitlab/sidekiq/current
 ```